 We entered into an employment agreement with Kevin R. Davidson, President and Chief Executive Officer, on October 4, 2006.
 The term of the agreement is four years and is automatically renewable except by action of our board of directors.
-The agreement provides for an annual base salary of \$150,000 (payable beginning when cumulative new funding for the Company reaches \$250,000), with an increase to \$170,000 upon reaching funding of \$1 million and \$200,000 upon reaching cumulative net sales of \$5 million.
-Mr. Davidson's base salary was increased to \$170,000 on July 1, 2008 as a result of reaching the \$1 million in new funding.
+The agreement provides for an annual base salary of \$150,000 (payable beginning when cumulative new funding for the Company reaches \$250,000), with an increase to \$170,000 upon reaching funding of \$1,000,000 and \$200,000 upon reaching cumulative net sales of \$5,000,000.
 Mr. Davidson is eligible to participate in the Company's bonus plan when it is completed and approved by our board of directors or compensation committee when established.
-In addition, pursuant to his employment agreement, Mr. Davidson is entitled to an initial grant of 50,000 shares of BioDrain common stock with an anti-dilution protection amounting to 3.81% of the fully-diluted outstanding common stock of the Company up to the completion of the first \$1 million of new funding raised, which pursuant to an option agreement dated June 5, 2008 amending his employment agreement, Mr. Davidson chose to receive in options to purchase 543,292 shares of common stock, exercisable at \$.01, in lieu of obtaining the shares to which he was entitled.
+In addition, pursuant to his employment agreement, Mr. Davidson is entitled to an initial grant of 50,000 shares of BioDrain common stock with an anti-dilution protection amounting to 3.81% of the fully-diluted outstanding common stock of the Company up to the completion of the first \$1,000,000 of new funding raised, which pursuant to an option agreement dated June 5, 2008 amending his employment agreement, Mr. Davidson chose to receive in options to purchase 543,292 shares of common stock, exercisable at \$.01, in lieu of obtaining the shares to which he was entitled.
 The options vest immediately, and the term of the options is 10 years from the date of issuance.
 In 2008, Mr. Davidson achieved the \$1 million funding target provided for in his employment agreement and therefore his annual salary was increased to \$170,000.
 In addition, on September 12, 2008, our board of directors ratified the issuance of the 543,292 options to Mr. Davidson as a result of the milestones achieved pursuant to his employment agreement.

 In 2007, Mr. Davidson was paid \$59,375 in base salary, which is less than he was entitled to under his employment agreement, due to lack of funds.
-In June 2008 we reached agreement with three current and former officers to reduce accrued payroll liabilities relating to 2007 and prior years, by a total of \$346,700 (of which Mr. Davidson had waived compensation in the aggregate amount of \$90,000).
+In December 2007, we reduced accrued payroll liabilities by a total of \$346,714 (of which Mr. Davidson had waived compensation in the aggregate amount of \$70,000).
 In addition, Mr. Davidson waived \$58,350 in underpaid compensation for 2008.
 In exchange therefore, Mr. Davidson will be granted a one-time cash payment of \$23,000 as well as an option to purchase 80,000 shares of common stock at \$.35 per share when we raise an additional \$3 million of funding subsequent to the financing completed in October 2008.
 Mr. Davidson is also eligible for stock, stock options, deferred compensation, and life insurance, as approved by our board of directors or compensation committee when established, and reimbursements for all reasonable, deductible and substantiated expenses, including, but not limited to, automobile mileage, telephone, cell phone, and expenses related to home office and business meetings.
 Mr. Davidson is entitled to a minimum of three weeks' vacation per year.
 In connection with the agreement, Mr. Davidson was granted a position on our board of directors with the option of submitting for board approval one nominee for Board membership.